Jonathan-R-Anderson/internetcomputer/README.md

 ## Shell Integration

-The build pulls the TTY shell from the external repository using `scripts/fetch_shell.sh`.
-Only the sources are included in the ISO.
-After booting anonymOS run the helper scripts under `/sys/init` to build the userland tools inside the guest:
+The TTY shell now lives under `modules/-sh` and is compiled automatically when building the ISO.
+The resulting binary is available as `/bin/sh` inside the system.
+If you wish to rebuild the shell from source after booting, the helper scripts under `/sys/init` can still be used:

 ```bash
 /sys/init/install_posix_in_os.sh